California Interagency Council on Homelessness

 Federally Recognized Tribes are sovereign nations, with the inherent authority to govern themselves and engage in government-to-government relationships with federal and state governments.

-Through Governor Brown's, Executive Order B-10-11, and Governor Newsom's Executive Order N-15-19, the State of California has acknowledged the state's obligation to ensure its policies and programs consider the needs of tribal communities.
+Through Governor Brown's, Executive Order B-10-11, and Governor Newsom's Executive Order N-15-19, the State of California has acknowledged the state's obligation to ensure its policies and programs consider the needs of Tribal communities.

-Cal ICH values the input and wisdom received from tribal governments for the development of legislation, regulations, rules and policies on matters that may affect Tribal Communities.
-Cal ICH's tribal consultation guidelines can be found within the Business, Consumer Services and Housing Agency's Tribal Consultation Policy.
+Cal ICH values the input and wisdom received from Tribal governments for the development of legislation, regulations, rules and policies on matters that may affect Tribal Communities.
+Cal ICH's Tribal consultation guidelines can be found within the Business, Consumer Services and Housing Agency's Tribal Consultation Policy.

 To request tribal consultation with Cal ICH, please complete a Cal ICH Tribal Consultation Request Form here.